paulhayes/nerf_gadget/README.md

 ### Libraries

 Download the LedControl.zip from http://playground.arduino.cc/Main/LedControl.
-And install by extracting the directory from the archive and in the Arduino IDE Select Sketch->Import Library->Add Library.
+And install by extracting the directory from the archive and then in the Arduino IDE Select Sketch->Import Library->Add Library.

 ### Usage: